sahlaysta/customacctext/README.md

 # Usage

 Use the `CustomAcceleratorText.setCustomAcceleratorText(JMenuItem, String)` method to give custom accelerator text to a JMenuItem.
-If the JMenuItem already has an accelerator, the custom text will replace it.
+(If the JMenuItem already has an accelerator, the custom text will replace it.
+The keyboard shortcut will still function normally.)

 ```java
 JMenuBar jMenuBar = new JMenuBar();